 Developing a set of requirements before you dive into CAD is not only good practice but necessary as you can’t determine whether your design will meet your needs if you haven’t defined them.
 Poor or vague requirements are also useless as they can make things difficult to define if your design is acceptable for solving … Continue reading Generating requirements by visualising the problem

-Ok the title is a bit click baity and I do like to be controversial at times but in all seriousness I don’t see pocketqubes (PQ) replacing cubesats.
+Ok the title is a bit click bait but in all seriousness I don’t see pocketqubes (PQ) replacing cubesats.
 I know this sounds a bit crazy from someone who is developing the “Claymore” a 6P pocketqube deployer.
-But hear me out, this isn’t necessary a bad … Continue reading Pocketqubes won’t replace cubesats
+But hear me out, this isn’t necessary a bad thing and I believe that this can be a … Continue reading Pocketqubes won’t replace cubesats